BD103/bd103.github.io/_posts/2021-12-23-bool-is-what.md

 Curious.
 Just because 1 and True have the same value does not mean that they have the same id.

-After some more invesitgation, I found [this paragraph](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex) in the Python docs.
+After some more investigation, I found [this paragraph](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex) in the Python docs.

 > There are three distinct numeric types: integers, floating point numbers, and complex numbers.
 > **In addition, Booleans are a subtype of integers.**